MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-arcgis.md

 ## Settings and formatting for ArcGIS maps
 To access **ArcGIS Maps for Power BI** formatting features:

-1. Access additional features by selecting the ellipses in the top right corner of the visualization and choosing **Edit**,
+1. Access additional features by selecting the ellipsis in the top right corner of the visualization and choosing **Edit**.

    ![](media/power-bi-visualization-arcgis/power-bi-edit2.png)